 * BulletproofVest: ''Zhalanashkol'' adds Soviet infantry wearing 6B5 armored vests, which are only usable in quick battle.

-* ColdWar: ''Operation Hooper'' takes place during the Angolan Civil War in 1988; ''Shield of the Prophet'' depicts a war between Iran and the Soviet Union over western Afghanistan in 1979; ''Zhalanashkol'' is set during the 1969 Sino-Soviet border conflict along the Kazakh SSR-Xinjiang border.
+* UsefulNotes/ColdWar: ''Operation Hooper'' takes place during the Angolan Civil War in 1988; ''Shield of the Prophet'' depicts a war between Iran and the Soviet Union over western Afghanistan in 1979; ''Zhalanashkol'' is set during the 1969 Sino-Soviet border conflict along the Kazakh SSR-Xinjiang border.

 * ColorCodedArmies: On the operation map and tactical battle mode, red is the color for friendly icons, while blue is the enemy.